-How can you find a student loan that won’t break the bank?
-In this article, we’ll compare SoFi Parent Loans, which are private, with Parent PLUS Loans, a type of federal loan offered through the U.S. Department of Education (DOE).
+If you’re looking for a student loan to help your child pay for college, you have two options: a private or a federal student loan.
+In this guide, we’ll compare SoFi parent loans, which are private, with parent PLUS loans, a type of federal loan offered by the U.S. Department of Education.

-To help you compare SoFi versus Parent PLUS Loans, this chart gives an overview of their terms, eligibility requirements, repayment options, and application processes.
+To help you compare SoFi versus parent PLUS loans, this chart gives an overview of their terms, eligibility requirements, repayment options and application processes.

-|SoFi Parent Loans||Parent PLUS Loans|
+|SoFi Parent loans||Parent PLUS loans|

-|Eligibility requirements||Your child is enrolled full time in college; you’re a U.S. citizen or permanent resident||Your child is enrolled at least half time in college; you’re a U.S. citizen or eligible non-citizen|
+|Eligibility requirements||Your child is enrolled full time in college; you’re a U.S. citizen or permanent resident||Your child is enrolled at least half time in college; you’re a U.S. citizen or eligible noncitizen|

-|Application process||Apply for an instant rate quote with a pre-approval application (soft credit pull); submit full application when you choose a loan (hard credit pull)||Submit the FAFSA; work with your college financial aid office to request a Parent PLUS Loan|
+|Application process||Apply for an instant rate quote with a preapproval application (soft credit pull); submit full application when you choose a loan (hard credit pull)||Submit the FAFSA; work with your college financial aid office to request a parent PLUS loan|

-|Credit requirements||SoFi considers your credit score, debt-to-income ratio, income, career, education, and other factors.
+|Credit requirements||SoFi considers your credit score, debt-to-income ratio, income, career, education and other factors.
 Another parent or guardian can cosign||You can’t have an adverse credit history.
 If you do, you can apply with an endorser who has strong credit|

 |Borrowing limits||$5,000 minimum, up to the total cost of attendance||Up to the total cost of attendance, minus any other financial aid received|

-|Rates||Fixed APRs from 3.25% - 7.25%; variable APRs from 2.58% - 7.07%||Fixed interest rate of 7.00% for the 2017-2018 school year|
+|Rates/APRs||Fixed APRs at 2.49%; variable APRs at 1.99%||Fixed interest rate of 5.3% for the 2020-21 school year|

 |When repayment begins||Immediate repayment||Immediate repayment, unless you request a deferment while your child is in school and for up to six months after they graduate|

-|Repayment options||Five- or 10-year terms||Standard Repayment Plan (10 years); Graduated Repayment Plan (10 years); Extended Repayment Plan (25 years); Income-Contingent Repayment, if you consolidate first (25 years)|
+|Repayment options||5-, 10- or 15-year terms||Standard Repayment Plan (10 years); Graduated Repayment Plan (10 years); Extended Repayment Plan (25 years); Income-Contingent Repayment, if you consolidate first (25 years)|

-Now that you’ve got an initial sense of how SoFi Parent Loans compare to Parent PLUS Loans, let’s take a closer look at the most important differences.
+Now that you’ve got an initial sense of how SoFi parent loans compare to parent PLUS loans, let’s take a closer look at the most important differences:

-1. SoFi Parent Loans could have lower interest rates
+1. SoFi parent loans could have lower interest rates

 There are lots of factors that go into choosing a loan, including eligibility criteria and repayment options.
 But if your priority is saving money, take a close look at interest rates.